MrKaszeba19/PapajLang/README.md

 ## How to use it

 ### Console application
-- Execute a command **rpn** with a quoted RPN expression (e.g. _rpn "2 3 + 4 *"_).
+- Execute a command **rpn** with a quoted RPN expression (e.g. `rpn "2 3 + 4 *"`).
+More info about expressions in `rpn expression` and `rpn operands`.
 - Remember that all values and operands must be delimited with 1 space char.
-- In order to specify your output, you can execute rpn with a flag (e.g. _rpn "2 3.4 + 4.5 *" -i_ provides an output of rounded integer).
-Type a command _rpn expression_ to check out the available flags in this program.
+- In order to specify your output, you can execute rpn with a flag (e.g. `rpn "2 3.4 + 4.5 *" -i` provides an output of rounded integer).
+Type a command `rpn help` to check out the available flags in this program.
-- If you need help, you can type _rpn help_.
+- If you need help, you can type `rpn help`.

 ### GUI Application
 - Open an app executable.